 Agencies That Regulate Asbestos

 Despite its carcinogenic nature, asbestos has not been banned across the United States.
 Government agencies regulate the mineral by limiting exposure in numerous attempts to protect people and the environment.
-These agencies each have their asbestos regulations and guidelines to protect the public from toxins.
+These agencies each have asbestos regulations and guidelines to protect the public from toxins.

 Environmental Protection Agency (EPA)